secuestrador/Hide-Channels-Of-User/README.md

-# Hide Channels from Users
+# Hide Channels of Blacklisted Users

 A BetterDiscord plugin used to hide voice channels where a blacklisted username is detected